-I am a born-and-bred South African writer, editor and speaker living in Cape Town.
+I am a born-and-bred South African writer, editor, speaker and campaigner living in Cape Town.
 Here’s my CV/résumé.
 I’ve worked in advertising, on newspapers and their websites, and in television.
 My editorial work includes editing academic writing and books, sustainability reporting, and writing for various organisations and corporates, of late mostly on environmental, climate change and sustainability issues.
 As a journalist, I have special interests in inequality, social justice, HIV and the environment.
 This site mostly chronicles my professional life, but also carries notes on related interests, such as my poetry.

 In the second half of 2012, I was an interim committee member for the democracy campaign My Vote Counts.
 From late 2010 to February 2012, I worked part-time, mostly on communications, at SAFCEI, as a secondment from its board.
 During that time, I attended the COP 16 and 17 climate conferences in Mexico and Durban.
 I was an associate at Incite Sustainability in 2009.
 Between 2003 and 2005, I worked for the Nobel Prize-nominated Treatment Action Campaign and the associated Community Media Trust.
 From 1998 to 2001, I worked for the Mail & Guardian, including time spent as manager and editor of the M&G Online.
 In the 1990s, I also worked for a time as a freelance theatre critic for that paper.
 My career began at Ogilvy, the ad agency.
 I have been a member of the Buddhist lay organisation SGI since 1989.